 When performing the measurements using GPS time by capturing GPS satellites, wait 30 minutes or more for the synchronization after capturing GPS satellites.
 If waiting time for synchronization is short, the correct time will not be obtained.

-When feeding the power to a GPS antenna using external power supply, insert a bias tee between the GPS antenna and MU100090A.
+When feeding the power to a GPS antenna or a GNSS antenna using an external power supply, insert a bias tee between the disciplined oscillator and the external power supply.